 In this picture you can see the most common categories.
 Feel free to swap in categories like Spirituality, Contribution, or Self-Image if they feel more relevant.

 Label each slice with one life category.
+Examples: Family, Friends, Personal Growth, Health, Fun, Finance, Career, Giving back.

 Ask yourself: